Facebook Privacy And Security Issue: Ethical Whistleblowing of 2019

 Edward Snowden

-Then comes the Snowden blow in the face of NSA in 2013.
-The 29 years old spilt the bin by disclosing thousands of classified data related to US global surveillance to The Guardian News and The Washington Post in June 2013 in Hong Kong in a hotel room of the Mira.
+Then comes the Snowden blow in the face of the NSA in 2013.
+The 29-year-old spilt the bin by disclosing thousands of classified data related to US global surveillance to The Guardian News and The Washington Post in June 2013 in Hong Kong in a hotel room of the Mira.
 He was hired by NSA by Booz Allen Hamilton- an American management and information technology firm.

 The US Department of Justice brought charges against him for violating the Espionage Act in June in the same year.
 With the help of Human Rights for Freedom of Speech, Snowden was granted political asylum in Russia till 2020.

-His acts of whistleblowing are whether self-professed heroism or an act of garnering cheap popularity it breeds momentous media debate, public controversies, political divide, and international enthusiasm about NSA surveillance contents.
+His acts of whistleblowing are whether self-professed heroism or an act of garnering cheap popularity it breeds momentous media debate, public controversies, political divide, and international enthusiasm about NSA surveillance content.

 A Wall Street Journal survey found only 11 per cent of respondents found Snowden’s move a “Positive” while 38 per cent views him “Negatively”.
 Stating the act of the government accusing Snowden of violating the Espionage Act Amnesty International said, “States that attempt to stop a person from revealing such unlawful behaviour are flouting the International Law, freedom of expression if fundamental”.